 If your Assembly shows some components suppressed and you can't un-suppress them, or if your Drawing is showing dotted line boxes instead of your drawing views, then it's lost the link to the dependent files.
-You or a coworker probably improperly moved or re-named the files, although there could be other reasons.
-However, assuming you know where the files went (or what they got re-named to), it's easy enough to restore the links.
+You or a coworker may have improperly moved or re-named the files, or maybe you received the file from someone else and he or she didn't send all the dependent files.
+Assuming it's the first of those examples, and assuming you know where the files were moved to (or what they got re-named to), it's easy enough to restore the links.
 One method is to close the file and go to File > Open.
 Browse to the file and select it so it's highlighted, but don't open it.
 Click on the "References" button.

 That will open another dialog box, with all dependent files listed, along with their folder locations.